-- What are your obligations under a noncompete agreement that is a part of the severance agreement?
+- What are your obligations under a noncompete agreement that is part of the severance agreement?

-At Mowery Youell & Galeano, Ltd. in Dublin, Ohio, our lawyers have extensive experience drafting, reviewing, and negotiating these agreements.
-If you have been offering a severance agreement, you have 21 days to decide whether or not you want to sign it.
+At Mowery Youell & Galeano, Ltd., in Dublin, Ohio, our lawyers have extensive experience drafting, reviewing and negotiating these agreements.
+If you have been offered a severance agreement, you have 21 days to decide whether to sign it.
 If you have already signed an agreement, you have seven days to revoke it.

 Your severance package may include a noncompete agreement that could severely limit your ability to find another job in the same area.
 Our lawyers will explain your obligations under the noncompete agreement.
 In some cases, these agreements can be negotiated so they do not unduly limit your ability to find work.